mosip/id-authentication/docs/design/authentication/OTP_Request_REST_service.md

 **1. Background**

-TSP can request an OTP for an individual, which can be used to perform OTP based authentication using OTP Request API for that Individual.
+MOSIP Partner can request an OTP for an individual, which can be used to perform OTP based authentication using OTP Request API for that Individual.

  ***1.1.Target users -***
-TSP will request for an OTP on behalf of an Individual
+MOSIP Partner will request for an OTP on behalf of an Individual

  ***1.2.
 Key requirements -***
--	TSP can authenticate an Individual using OTP sent to the Individual by OTP Request API
+-	MOSIP Partner can authenticate an Individual using OTP sent to the Individual by OTP Request API
--	TSP will capture Individual’s UIN/VID and construct OTP Request
+-	MOSIP Partner will capture Individual’s UIN/VID and construct OTP Request
 -	Once OTP Request is received, authenticate and authorize TSP
 -	Check Individual’s UIN/VID for authenticity and validity
 -	Create and send OTP to the Individual via message and/or email